-What Can a Handyman Do in Atlanta, Texas?
+What Can a Handyman Do Without a License in Atlanta, Texas?

 In Texas, there is no single statewide “general contractor” or “handyman” license; most handyman-type work is allowed without a state license so long as you do not perform regulated trades (electrical, plumbing, HVAC, etc.) and you follow local permitting rules.
 Texas does not provide a clear statewide dollar-threshold “handyman exemption” like some states; instead, licensure turns on the type of work (regulated trade vs. unregulated), and on specific local registration/permit rules.